KatarinaFurmanova/Netflix_in_data/README.md

 # About this repository

-This is a repository with a demo Plotly Dash application that is used to host the application at [https://render.com/](https://render.com/).
+This is a repository with a demo Plotly Dash application.
+The repository is used to host the application at [https://render.com/](https://render.com/).

 # Deploying a Dash Application on Render